atlassian/data-center-helm-charts/docs/docs/examples/ssh/SSH_BITBUCKET.md

 kubectl create configmap tcp-services
 ```

-In our example we deployed Bitbucket under the name `bitbucket` in the namespace `ssh-test`, update the `ConfigMap` `tcp-services` accordingly:
+In our example we deployed Bitbucket using the Helm release name `bitbucket` in the namespace `ssh-test`, update the `ConfigMap` `tcp-services` accordingly:

 ```yaml
 apiVersion: v1